 Visitors with disabilities shall be accommodated as required by law.
-Individuals requesting accommodation shall contact the District ADA/504 Coordinator for assistance and guidance.
+Individuals requesting accommodation shall contact the District ADA Coordinator for assistance and guidance.
 Accommodations may include, but are not limited to, the following considerations:

 - Effective communication

-- Use of power driven mobility devicesUse of service animals
+- Use of power driven mobility devices

+- Event ticket sales accommodation

+- Use of service animals

 - Companion seating at events